Frequently Asked Questions

 For more information about available majors at Clarkson University visit our Programs of Study site.Will my credits transfer to other colleges and universities?

 Typically, a student applying to other colleges from The Clarkson School will apply as a freshman with advanced standing, since the student has not yet completed requirements for a high school diploma or its equivalency.
-After an institution accepts the student, their registrar evaluates the official Clarkson University transcript and, with some exceptions, the student will transfer his/her credits earned at Clarkson.
+Upon acceptance, the university registrar evaluates the official Clarkson University transcript and, with some exceptions, the student will transfer his/her credits earned at Clarkson.

 How much could this cost?